rvkrish/forecast/README.md

 **What can be improved:**

 - We can add a coverage report.
+- flash messages and notices.
 - We can include integration test cases.
-- Can add some more edge cases …
+- Can add some more edge cases.